Gertrud Luckner

-Gertrud Luckner ([ˈɡɛʁ.tʁuːt ˈlʊk.nɐ]; born 26 September 1900 in Liverpool – died 31 August 1995 in Freiburg im Breisgau) was a Christian social worker involved in the German resistance to Nazism.
+Gertrud Luckner ([ˈɡɛʁ.tʁuːt ˈlʊk.nɐ]; born Jane Hartmann; 26 September 1900 – 31 August 1995) was a Christian social worker involved in the German resistance to Nazism.

-A member of the banned German Catholic Peace Movement, she organised food packages for Jews deported to Poland, and travelled Germany giving assistance to Jewish families.
-On one such journey, she was arrested, and spent the remainder of the war in Ravensbrück concentration camp.
+A member of the banned German Catholics' Peace Association, she organised food packages for Jews deported to Poland and travelled in Germany to give assistance to Jewish families.
+On one such journey, she was arrested, and she spent the remainder of the war in Ravensbrück concentration camp.
 She was named as righteous among the Nations by Yad Vashem in 1966.

 Early life and education

-Born Jane Hartmann in Liverpool, England on 26 September 1900, to Robert Hartman, a marine engineer, and his wife Gertrude (née Miller).
+Born Jane Hartmann in Liverpool, England, on 26 September 1900 to Robert Hartman, a marine engineer, and his wife Gertrude (née Miller).
 The family lived at 116 Salisbury Road, Wavertree, Liverpool.
 Her parents were from Germany and returned there when she was still a young child.
 She had no siblings and was orphaned in early childhood.
 At the age of seven she was sent to foster parents, who changed her name to Gertrud Luckner.
 In the 1920s, she returned to England to study at Woodbrooke, the Quaker college in Birmingham.
-During the holidays she worked in the slums as a hospital almoner.
+During the holidays, she worked in the slums as a hospital almoner.

-She also studied at Konigsberg and at the universities of Frankfurt and Freiburg, where she obtained her doctorate in 1938.
+She also studied at Königsberg and at the Universities of Frankfurt and Freiburg, where she obtained her doctorate in 1938.
 Her dissertation was on “Self-help Among the Unemployed in England and in Wales Based on English History of Ideas and Economics.”

 Social work and resistance to Nazism

-Upon the death of her adoptive parents, Gertrud moved to Freiburg.
+Upon the death of her adoptive parents, Gertrud moved to Freiburg im Breisgau.
 A pacifist, she joined the German Catholics' Peace Association.
 When the Nazis came to power in 1933, she worked freelance with the Catholic aid organisation Caritas, in Freiburg, where she arranged exit opportunities for Jews.
 Under the direction of Caritas President Benedict Kreutz, Caritas expanded its activities.
 Raised a Quaker, in 1934 she was received into the Roman Catholic Church.

-Each week she collected the foreign newspapers discarded by the university library in order to read the news that was not being reported in German papers.
+Each week, she collected the foreign newspapers discarded by the university library to read the news that was not being reported in German papers.
 Among German Catholic laity, Luckner was among the first to sense the genocidal inclinations of the Hitler regime and to attempt national action.

-After Kristallnacht, on the night of 9 November 1938, when Jewish businesses, synagogues and homes were burned all over Germany, Gertrud cycled round Freiburg, visiting Jewish neighbours in friendship and solidarity.
+After Kristallnacht, on the night of 9 November 1938, when Jewish businesses, synagogues and homes were burned all over Germany, Gertrud cycled around Freiburg and visited Jewish neighbours in friendship and solidarity.
 Luckner began to work full-time at the head office of the German Association of Catholic Charitable Organizations, “Caritas.”
 Using international contacts, she secured safe passage abroad for many refugees.
 She organized aid circles for Jews, assisted many to escape, sent food parcels and clothing to internees, founded addresses where Jews could hide and worked with the priests Bernhard Lichtenberg and Alfred Delp.